 The formal name for the people that customers deal with when they make a complaint to TDR.

 The areas of dispute that TDR can look at.
-There are some areas of telecommunication service that TDR can't investigate, such as pricing, network coverage and 111 calls.
+There are some areas of telecommunication service that TDR can't investigate, such as pricing or network coverage.

 Mobile refers to mobile networks that are used for voice and data communications through wireless transmission technologies.
 Mobile services allow customers to make calls, send texts and access broadband to and from a mobile [cellular] handset when in range of a wireless transmission signal.

 A MNO is an operator that owns or controls all the elements necessary to deliver mobile services to consumers, including radio spectrum and the wireless network infrastructure.

 Mobile Virtual Network Operator (MVNO)

 A MVNO is an operator that provides mobile services but does not generally have its own radio spectrum or much of the infrastructure required to provide mobile services.
 It therefore relies on buying services from an MNO.
 The amount of control it has over the services it offers will vary according to the nature of its agreement.